barasoch-art/english-for-designers/case/index.md

 ### 2. Definition

-I structured the content into clear sections and defined a simple user flow:
+I organized the content into clear sections and created a simple user flow:

-* landing → exploration → deeper content → action (tickets)
+* landing → exploration → action (tickets)

+The goal was to make key actions easy to find and reduce extra steps.

 ### 3. Design

-I turned the concept into a clear visual system using layout, typography, and components.
+I translated the concept into a clear visual system.

+I focused on layout, spacing, and typography to guide the user in a natural way.

 ---